Ladyjess/sports_league/README.md

 Run ```rake db:migrate```  Very Important because you changed the files!

 And then run ```rake db:test:prepare``` again!!
-Every time there is a change to the files, you should always run the test prepare to keep up with laster changes, otherwise some specs will fail and you wont know why.
+Every time there is a change to the files, you should always run the test prepare to keep up with latest changes, otherwise some specs will fail and you wont know why.

 After that you make your lib folder and put ```player.rb``` and ```team.rb``` files